rjkviegas/course/goals/progress_insight.md

 * Ask a coach to observe you pairing.
 Ask them "If we paired like this in an interview, would the interviewer be impressed?"
 * Ask a member of your team, frankly, whether this is the best team they've worked on at Makers.
 If it isn't, why not?

-## I love what I do
+## I am equipped for long term growth
 ### Weak evidence (start here)
+* Do you feel like you know where you need to get to by the end of the course, and how you're going to get there?
+* Can you explain the core concepts to yourself?
+* Can you draw a diagram of how things work?
+* Can you understand a simple program someone else wrote using these concepts?
 * Explain your direction in the software industry to someone and why it's important to you.
-* Do you feel like you know where you need to get to by the end of the course, and how you're going to get there?
 * Have a conversation about a technical topic you're interested in.
 Does it feel compelling?

-### Moderate & strong evidence
+### Moderate evidence
-* You know what to do here — set your own goals and take action to achieve them! :)
+* Explain the core concepts to someone who's been doing it longer, do they agree?
+* Make a list of questions you'd expect someone who understood the subject to be able to answer.
+Answer them and ask someone experienced to review your answers.
+* Go through a complex program involving these concepts and explain everything that is going on to someone else.
+Do they understand?

+### Strong evidence
+* Go through a complex program involving these concepts and explain everything that is going on to someone else.
+Do they understand?
+* Go through a complex program involving these concepts with a coach and explain everything that is going on.
+Ask a coach "If I said this in an interview, would my interviewer think I understood what I was talking about?"

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/goals/progress_insight.md)